 **You can, however, rent office spaces/storage lockers as a tourist if you need somewhere to store your stock.

 When you're just starting out, you'll want to stay as low-profile as possible.
-Only when your business becomes successful should you even think about registering it.
+Only when your business becomes successful should you consider registering it.

-Having a registered business will be beneficial in the long run because you will be able to "hire yourself" and use your own company as a vehicle to get permanent residency in the country of your choice.
+Having a registered business in Latin America will be beneficial in the long run because you will be able to "hire yourself" and use your own company as a vehicle to get permanent residency in the country of your choice.

 Biz Latin Hub can help you with this.